CristianoAlchaar/ignite-reactjs-4-ignite-shop/README.md

 - Checkout bar for a smoother checkout experience
 - Responsive design using `stitches`

+## Demo

+You can see a live demo of this project at [https://ignite-reactjs-4-ignite-shop.vercel.app/](https://ignite-reactjs-4-ignite-shop.vercel.app/).

 ## Usage

 1. Clone this repository to your local machine.